ilkcan/skytpf/README.md

 The experiments will provide the same results with the experiments presented in the paper on a virtual machine with 2 2.29 GHZ CPUs and 2GB of main memory.

-At the end of experiments, a CSV file will be created with the following columns:
+At the end of experiments, a CSV file will be created with the following columns:\
-*dist*: The distribution parameter,
+*dist*: The distribution parameter,\
-*nd*: Number of dimensions,
+*nd*: Number of dimensions,\
-*ne*: Number of entities,
+*ne*: Number of entities,\
-*stmt*: Query processing time for SkyTPF multi-threaded version, *stmtnc*: Number of skyline candidates for SkyTPF multi-threaded version, *stmtnr*: Number of HTTP requests for SkyTPF multi-threaded version *stst*: Query processing time for SkyTPF single-threaded version, *ststnc*: Number of skyline candidates for SkyTPF single-threaded version, *ststnr*: Number of HTTP requests for SkyTPF single-threaded version, *brtmt*: Query processing time for brTPF multi-threaded version, *brtmtnc*: Number of skyline candidates for brTPF multi-threaded version, *brtmtnr*: Number of HTTP requests for brTPF multi-threaded version *brtst*: Query processing time for brTPF single-threaded version, *brtstnc*: Number of skyline candidates for brTPF single-threaded version, *brtstnr*: Number of HTTP requests for brTPF single-threaded version, *tpfmt*: Query processing time for TPF multi-threaded version, *tpfmtnc*: Number of skyline candidates for TPF multi-threaded version, *tpfmtnr*: Number of HTTP requests for TPF multi-threaded version *tpfst*: Query processing time for TPF single-threaded version, *tpfstnc*: Number of skyline candidates for TPF single-threaded version, *tpfstnr*: Number of HTTP requests for TPF single-threaded version
+*stmt*: Query processing time for SkyTPF multi-threaded version,\
+*stmtnc*: Number of skyline candidates for SkyTPF multi-threaded version, \
+*stmtnr*: Number of HTTP requests for SkyTPF multi-threaded version,\
+*stst*: Query processing time for SkyTPF single-threaded version,\
+*ststnc*: Number of skyline candidates for SkyTPF single-threaded version,\ *ststnr*: Number of HTTP requests for SkyTPF single-threaded version,\
+*brtmt*: Query processing time for brTPF multi-threaded version,\
+*brtmtnc*: Number of skyline candidates for brTPF multi-threaded version,\
+*brtmtnr*: Number of HTTP requests for brTPF multi-threaded version,\
+*brtst*: Query processing time for brTPF single-threaded version,\
+*brtstnc*: Number of skyline candidates for brTPF single-threaded version,\
+*brtstnr*: Number of HTTP requests for brTPF single-threaded version,\
+*tpfmt*: Query processing time for TPF multi-threaded version,\
+*tpfmtnc*: Number of skyline candidates for TPF multi-threaded version,\
+*tpfmtnr*: Number of HTTP requests for TPF multi-threaded version,\
+*tpfst*: Query processing time for TPF single-threaded version,\
+*tpfstnc*: Number of skyline candidates for TPF single-threaded version,\
+*tpfstnr*: Number of HTTP requests for TPF single-threaded version.

 ## Status
 SkyTPF currently supports: